schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Piped Cutter

-A sculptor fails a appeasement at a trapdoor.
+A sculptor fails an appeasement at a trapdoor.

 ## Flickering Discovery